varunyn/sonarQube_workshop/LabGuide200.md

 ### **STEP 4**: Check the analysis

 - To check the anaylsis done by SonarQube, go to the SONARQUBE_SERVER_URL.
+Add port :9000 at the end of url

     ![](images/200/lab200_soarqube_dashboard.png)